Chinese province of 80 million says only 17 are poor, sparks online debate

 First published by the state-run Beijing Times, the numbers sparked an intense online discussion on whether the statistics were true.

-Hashtags related to the topic have been viewed more than 90 million times on China’s Twitter-like Sina Weibo.
+Hashtags related to the topic have been viewed more than 90 million times on China’s Twitter-like micro-blogging website Sina Weibo.

 “What a coincidence, I am just one of those 17 people,” one person was quoted by the Hong Kong-based South China Morning Post (SCMP) as saying on Weibo, with a hashtag reading “Jiangsu has only 17 people in poverty”.

-The story was partially censored online but not before a few state media outlets had also carried it.
+The story was partially censored online but not before a few state media outlets had also carried it along with shocked opinions from netizens.

 “How could they be so accurate?” was a typical comment cited by the nationalistic tabloid, Global Times.